chanjianzhen666/Stardist-Cell-Segmentation-Pipeline/README.md

     - -o: the argument for open operation.
 Default is 5.

     Use command `python imgpre.py --help` for more help.

 ### Cell segmentation
-1. Open QuPath, open a project
+1. Open QuPath, open a project.
-2. Drag `stardist_cell_segmentation.groovy` into the QuPath window
+2. Drag `stardist_cell_segmentation.groovy` into the QuPath window.
-3. Run the scrip by *Run -> Run for project*
+3. Run the scrip by *Run -> Run for project*.
+4. The result is saved as a .geojson file under `[project directory]\json`.
+5. If a segmentation mask image is needed, place `json_to_tiff.py` under the project directory and run it, the mask image will be generated under `[project directory]\masks`.

+## Downstream process